By Gurucharan Singh Khalsa

 © The Teachings of Yogi Bhajan

-Photo: The above photo is not at Woodstock, but at the West Palm Beach, Florida Pop Festival in 1969.
-Yogi Bhajan was not at Woodstock, but his students taught Kundalini Yoga there.
+Photo: The photo above was taken at the West Palm Beach, Florida Pop Festival in 1969.
+Yogi Bhajan was not at Woodstock, but some of his students taught Kundalini Yoga there.

 Gurucharan Singh Khalsa, Ph.D., is the Director of Training for the Kundalini Research Institute.
 Author, psychotherapist, and researcher, he has collaborated on original research on the cognitive and physiological impact of meditation.